Schools in Ascension restored, ready for school year after 2016 flood

 Moving in will begin on August 8.
 That’s when pre-k and eight grade students will not only be welcomed back to another school year but welcomed home.

 Lake Elementary School isn't the only restored school opening back up this year.
-Galves Middle School and Galves Primary School will are also ready for the school year.
+Galvez Middle School and Galvez Primary School will are also ready for the school year.
 All three schools will hold a ribbon cutting event Wednesday night.

 More News